Daniel-A-Gutierrez/portfolio_project/devlog.md

 Captcha ideas - word associations, svg coloring, rhythm game

 Want to make a big or customizeable details header thing but ugh formatting this articles a pain and its still a lot of work left to be done...

+## 11/22/25
+Deploying on linode
+bought a server for 5 bucks
+adduser d
+passwd d (prompts for new password) usermod -aG wheel d sudo dnf install samba sudo systemctl enable smb --now

+//oop i didnt have samba on my own system so on mine sudo dnf install samba-client cifs-utils

+//back to the server
+sudo smbpasswd -a d  //create a samba user with the same name sudo nano /etc/samba/smb.conf //set [homes]/browseable to Yes

+welp shit didnt work . apparently it sucks over high latency connections anyway.